-A poultry nipple waterer is far and away the preferred water delivery method for chickens of all ages.
-They cannot be soiled by droppings or litter, nor soak the litter.
+A poultry nipple waterer is far and away the best water delivery method for chickens of all ages; they cannot be soiled by droppings or litter, nor soak the litter as open drinkers do.
 To use, a chick taps the metal pin with its beak, releasing a drop of water into its mouth.

 Keeping feed clean and out of the litter is challenging.
 Chicks poop in and scoop feed out of traditional feeders onto the floor, which is thrown away with the litter.
 What a waste!
 Feed on the floor gets wet with droppings, which can mold, generate toxins and make chicks sick.
 To prevent food waste and illness, I use a squirrel proof bird feeder raised off the floor with a simple, DIY stand, instructions to which can be found here.

 When and whether to use medicated starter feed or non-medicated starter feed is discussed here.

 Chicks benefit from the exercise and mental stimulation of hopping up and down on a roost, which is where they will ultimately sleep at night.
 Within the chicks’ first week, place a short roost in the brooder.
 Be creative- anything they can safely hop up onto is fair game!